Welcome to the Lakeland Chapter, Daughters of the American Revolution

 Our chapter supports various projects for veterans and soldiers.
 To honor Polk County soldiers, our chapter name's appears on a brick in Bartow's Millennium Park and on Lakeland's Vietnam War Monument.
 The chapter and members also donate to Haley House, which houses military families with family members in the nearby James A. Haley VA Hospital.
 We award JROTC medals to the outstanding cadets at five high schools and an ROTC medal to a cadet at Florida Southern College.
 We support Flight to Honor both monetarily and by our presence at welcoming ceremonies held at Lakeland’s Linder Airport.
 Since 2013, members of the Lakeland Chapter have welcomed World War II, Korean and Vietnam veterans home.
 In 2016, our chapter dedicated a monument in Lakeland's Veteran Park to the women of Polk County who served in WWII.
 The chapter routinely participates in Veteran Day activities and observances.
 For several years, we have hosted a Food and Wine fundraiser, the proceeds of which have gone to veterans' projects.
 At every meeting, members write notes of gratitude which are then mailed to veterans at the Veterans Hospital.

 Blessed with a registrar who is an acclaimed national expert in the field, our chapter sponsors well-attended public genealogy workshops.
-Hosted by DAR Genealogy Consultant Gayle Londeree. our March 2021 workshop is being co-sponsored by the Polk History Center in Bartow and is part of its yearlong genealogical program.
+Hosted by DAR Genealogy Consultant Gayle Londeree.
+March 2021 our chapter co-sponsored a workshop with the Polk History Center in Bartow which was part of its yearlong genealogical program.
 This chapter's emphasis on genealogy is of long duration.
 The Jeannine Riley Minisci Collection of genealogy books, located in the DAR chapter house, Rhinebeck, New York, was compiled by a member of the Lakeland Chapter.
 We also donate books to the Lakeland libraries and Bartow's Historical and Genealogical Library.

 The promotion of literacy is a key component of the Lakeland chapter's mission.
 In 2020, we began an ongoing project of constructing and installing little lending libraries, offering them to neighborhoods throughout the city.
 The libraries are stocked by the Private Vaughn chapter of the Children of the American Revolution, which our chapter helped establish and continues to support.